indexmod/archive/edit.md

 # Page structure

 See [Page template](page-template.md) for details.
-Every page written with [Markdown](https://daringfireball.net/projects/markdown/syntax) and must have **Front matter** area set with triple-dashed lines.
-A Front matter may contain Page title, some meta and permalink of the page.
-Visible area of the page contain page title, top block, image with captions and credits, **Conspectus**, **See also** links and footnote section.
+Every page is written with [Markdown](https://daringfireball.net/projects/markdown/syntax) and must have **Front matter** area set with triple-dashed lines.
+A Front matter may contain Page title, some meta, and permalink of the page.
+The visible area of the page contains **Page title**, top block, an image with captions and credits, **Conspectus**, **See also** links and **Footnote section**.

 # Title

-Includes the Subject's name — **Abberdin Fashion Week**, Surname and Name — **Tailor, Victoria** and may be addded with disambulation with round brackets **Duma, Miroslava (publisher)**.
+Includes the subject's name **Aberdeen Fashion Week**, surname and name **Tailor, Victoria** and may be added with dissimulation with round brackets **Duma, Miroslava (publisher)**.

 # Top block

-Starts with **(Born, Est. line)** in round brackets and one-two sentences of description and footnote links styled with squared braskets [1], [2], [3].
-See semple of the active footnote link at [Page template](page-template.md)
+Starts with **(Born, Est. line)** in round brackets and one-two sentences of description and footnote links styled with squared brackets [1], [2], [3].
+See sample of the active footnote link at [Page template](page-template.md)

-# Images, captions and credits
+# Images, captions, and credits

-Every image must be described as musch posiible detailed and styled with **bold font**.
-Credits line starts with **photographer's name** styled italic with active link, and after slash separator **Sourse, edition name**.
+Every image must be described as much possible detailed and styled with **bold font**.
+Credits line starts with **photographer's name** styled italic with  an active link and after slash separator source, edition name.
 Links may be pointed to **Future pages** with syntax photographer-name.md or edition-name.md

 # Conspectus